arkin0x/cyberspace/readme.md

 The action's NIP-13 proof-of-work, in the form `["nonce","<current nonce>","<target difficulty>]"`.
 The number of leading binary zeroes of the event's resulting `id` must match `<target difficulty>` for the work to be valid.

 #### `"A"` - action type
-A tag to define what kind of action this event's proof-of-work should be applied to, which may be `drift, derezz, vortex, bubble, armor, stealth, or noop`
+A tag to define what kind of action this event's proof-of-work should be applied to, which may be `drift, hop, freeze, derezz, vortex, bubble, armor, stealth, or noop`

 Here is a quick summary of what each action does:

 - `drift` boosts the avatar in the direction they are facing by applying the action's POW to their velocity.
+- `hop` translates the avatar to a specific coordinate; the distance traveled must be paid for with POW.
+This is useful when surgical movements are needed and velocity is not helpful, like when updating a physical object's realtime position in cyberspace.
 - `freeze` decays the avatar's velocity so that stopping is easier (otherwise you'd have to drift perfectly in the opposite direction and that would be very difficult to do especially when accounting for rotations)
 - `derezz` applies the action's POW as an attack against a specified target avatar
 - `vortex` targets an avatar with a stationary gravitational force whose power is relative to the POW of the action
 - `bubble` target an avatar with a stationary anti-gravitational force whose power is relative to the POW of the action
 - `armor` adds armor points to your avatar as a buffer against `derezz` attacks; the amount of armor added is relative to the POW of the action
 - `stealth` buys time and entropy relative to the POW of the action.
 During the `time` you earn you can validly obscure your `quaternion`, `C` and `A` tags by `entropy` amount in order to obscure where your avatar is, which hinders other avatars from successfully targeting you with `derezz` attacks.
 When you publish your first action after the stealth time runs out, you must publish with it the unobscured `quaternion`, `C` and `A` tags to maintain a valid action chain; observers can verify that the unobscured values compute to the obscured values.
-- `noop` is used during stealth to add decoy actions to the action chain.
+- `noop` is used for the genesis action and during stealth to add decoy actions to the action chain.
 The POW has no effect.

 >[!hint]
 >You can publish obscured stealth actions _during_ stealth to extend the duration of your stealth, making perpetual stealth possible.
 However, stealth adds an extra layer of proof-of-work cost to maintain it indefinitely.
 And most importantly, stealth is not bulletproof; luck, persistence, or high proof-of-work from a motivated enemy can undo it!